 - Enrolled in AP English all year maintaining “A” grades (not A-) all four terms OR enrolled in CE 1010 and CE 2010 all year maintaining “A’ grades (not A-) all four terms.

-- Take at least one of the AP English tests.
+- If you took AP English, you must take at least one of the AP English tests.

 - Received no more than a total of 2 “A-” grades in 10th and 11th grade English.

 - Took at least one-year HS honors English prior to AP English.

 - Scored at least 27 on English section of ACT OR scored an average of 28 on the English and Reading sections of ACT test.
 Please attach a copy of your transcript.